-The vehicle's vehicle identification number (VIN) was KMHDU46DX7_.
-The vehicle was a 2007 Hyundai Elantra.
+The contact owns a 2007 Hyundai Elantra.
 The contact stated that the vehicle stop switch malfunctioned and as a result, the transmission shift lock was disabled.
 The contact was not able to shift into park.
 The vehicle was not taken to the dealer.
 The manufacturer was made aware of the failure who did not offer any assistance since the vehicle was not included in NHTSA campaign id number: 09v122000 (service brakes, hydraulic:switches:brake light).
 The vehicle was not repaired.
 The failure and current mileage was 100,000.
-It was Feb.
-22, 2012 when this brake light on issue occurred.

-VIN of the vehicle was KMHDU46D08_.
-Tl- the owner has a 2008 Hyundai Elantra.
+Tl- the contact owns a 2008 Hyundai Elantra.
 The contact stated that after engaging the brakes, the brake lights failed to illuminate.
 The vehicle was not taken to a dealer for repairs or diagnosis.
 The manufacturer was made aware of the failure but did not offer any assistance.
 The vehicle was not repaired.
 The failure and the current mileage was 65,000.
 Kmj.
-It was 12/23/2011 when this brake light on issue occurred.

-The car is a 2008 Hyundai Elantra.
-The vehicle identification number (VIN) is KMHDU46D58_.
 Faulty brake light switch caused brake lights to stop functioning as well as preventing automatic transmission from shifting into reverse or drive from park, without using shift lock over-ride.
 No crashes occurred as helpful motorist notified me of brake light malfunction.
 There was a recall by NHTSA for earlier model Hyundai Elantras - the 2008 models should be added to the recall.
 The shift lock issue was a daily occurrence.
 I had no idea both problems were caused by the same failure.
 As my car is relatively new and still under warranty I was able to take it to a Hyundai dealership for repair under warranty.
 If these brake light switches are still faulty, there could be serious accidents.
 This needs to be address by the manufacturer.
 The old part is not available as it is in the possession of the dealership.
-This problem occurred on Jul.
-31, 2009.

-The car involved is a 2006 Hyundai Elantra.
-The vehicle's vehicle identification number (VIN) is KMHDN46D26_.
 I had no brake lights the cause was a broken brake light switch by the brake pedal which I had to replace myself.
-This brake light on issue occurred Mon., Mar.
-3, 2008.

-The vehicle having this issue was a 2002 Hyundai Elantra.
 Driving 25 mph - approached stop sign - brakes failed completely, no pedal, pumped brakes, no petal and no stopping - no warning, no brake light on dash - ran through a stop sign unable to stop - no one was coming fortunately - pulled over to side of road - has vehicle towed to dealership.
 Was advised my vehicle was 3 months out of warranty and repairs would cost $1400.
 00 to replace a leaking abs anti lock brake module.
 I questioned why all brakes failed at once without warning since this is a dual master cylinder system which should segregate braking front from rear.
 I also questioned why such a serious defect would not be covered since this car only has 40,000 miles, is 3 months beyond the 5 year applied warranty, and reportedly has a 10 year, 100,000 warranty.
 I am concerned because we have another exact same year and model car in our family.
 I called the Hyundai 800 line for customer support.
 They advised me they would look at it and get back to me within 2 business days.
-It was Monday, December 3, 2007 when this brake light on issue occurred.

 See all problems of the 2002 Hyundai Elantra.